GitOutside/reading-notes/README.md

 # Code 201 Reading Notes

-This site contains notes from my readings for my Coding 201 class at Codefellows in Seattle, Wa.
+This site contains notes from my readings for my Coding 201 class at **Codefellows** in Seattle, Wa.
+:woman_technologist:
 ## Table of Contents
 1. [Introductory HTML and JavaScript](intro-html-js.md)
 2. [HTML Text, CSS Introduction and Basic JavaScript Instructions]